-- This SEND Policy informs you of how we, at Mawnan School, provide for our pupils with SEND. - Our School Offer informs what provision is on offer at Mawnan School. - Our Annual Information Report informs what provision was required and delivered over the previous twelve months - The School's website has an SEND section where our School Offer and Annual SEN Information Report can be viewed, in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. - http://mawnanschool.com/web/special_educational_needs_sen/536723 - Families of pupils with SEND are guided towards the 'Family Care and Support in Cornwall' Website - https://www.supportincornwall.org.uk/kb5/cornwall/directory/localoffer.page?new localofferchannel=0 with regard to the LA Local Offer for SEND in accordance with Regulation 51, Part 4. - Mawnan School has provided a link on the above to the school's website - Admission arrangements can be found on the school website. - The school's policy on managing the medical conditions of pupils can be found on the school website.
+- This SEND Policy informs you of how we, at Mawnan School, provide for our pupils with SEND. - Our School Offer informs what provision is on offer at Mawnan School. - Our Annual Information Report informs what provision was required and delivered over the previous twelve months

-- Transition meetings between class teachers to discuss the needs of individual pupils with SEND take place in July and will include the passing on of all records including all Individual Learning Maps. - We ensure that Y6 pupils with specific SEND can access KS2 SATS.
+- The School's website has an SEND section where our School Offer and Annual SEN Information Report can be viewed, in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. http://mawnanschool.com/web/special educational needs sen/536723 - Mawnan School has provided a link on the above to the school's website - Admission arrangements can be found on the school website. - The school's policy on managing the medical conditions of pupils can be found on the school website. - Transition meetings between class teachers to discuss the needs of individual pupils with SEND take place in July and will include the passing on of all records including all Individual Learning Maps. - We ensure that Y6 pupils with specific SEND can access KS2 SATS.
 The SENCO, in liaison with the Y6 class teacher, ensures access arrangements have been made in a timely manner.